MicrosoftDocs/appcenter-docs/docs/sdk/push/android.md

 > * [Unity Windows](unity-windows.md)

 > [!NOTE]
 > Google announced it is migrating from the Google Cloud Messaging (GSM) platform to Firebase Cloud Messaging (FCM).
 For Android developers, the Firebase SDK is required to use Push Notifications.
-For additional information, please refer to [the SDK migration guide](migration/android.md).
+For additional information, refer to [the SDK migration guide](migration/android.md).

 [!INCLUDE [introduction to android](includes/introduction-android.md)]

 ## Add App Center Push to your app

-Please follow the [Get started](~/sdk/getting-started/android.md) section if you haven't set up and started the SDK in your application, yet.
+Follow the [Get started](~/sdk/getting-started/android.md) section if you haven't set up and started the SDK in your application, yet.

 ### 1. Add the App Center Push module